PDOK/rdnaptrans-java/README.md

 JavaScript implementation of RDNAPTRANS&trade;
 https://www.kadaster.nl/web/Themas/Registraties/Rijksdriehoeksmeting/Transformatie-van-coordinaten.htm

+Compatible with Node.js back end and browser front end.

 # Install:
+## Node.js
 * clone the repo
 * run `npm install`

+## Browser
+As under the Node.js install section

 # Usage:
 Due to the rather youthful nature of the port, the implementation is still very close to the original Java version.
 Therefore, you need a few helping classes to convert from RD or ETRS89: